radiatecode/laravel-permission-name-generator/README.md

 # Laravel Route Permission

 The package used to generate route permission view / privilege view.
-Sometimes we create role permissions using middleware, So generating permission view for all routes is difficult task.
+Sometimes we apply role permissions in routes using middleware, So generating permission view for all routes is difficult task.
 This package can help to generate permission view dynamically.
-Whenever new routes registered in **routes.php** permission view will be updated dynamically.
+Whenever new routes registered in **web.php** permission view will be updated dynamically.

 ## Example